COMPRESSED NATURAL GAS (CNG) SYSTEMS

 - Compressed Natural gas equipment and facilities must meet the highest safety standards.

 Because of its abundance and reduced processing requirements, the price of natural gas is very low.
-Currently natural gas is supplied to many homes in many countries around the world at prices about 0.85 cents per Megajoule or about 33 cents per cubic meter.
-Compared to petrol, a vehicle running on CNG using a domestic compressor would be paying about 26 cents for the equivalent of 1 litre of gasoline/petrol or about $1 per gallon equivalent.
-Currently it costs about 19 cents for the equivalent of 1 litre of LPG, but LPG produces much less energy per litre than petrol.
+Currently natural gas is supplied to most metropolitan homes in Australia at prices about 0.85 cents per Megajoule or about 33 cents per cubic meter.
+Compared to petrol, a vehicle running on CNG using a domestic compressor would be paying about 26 cents for the equivalent of 1 litre of petrol or about 19 cents for the equivalent of 1 litre of LPG which has much less energy per litre than petrol.

 LPG prices generally fluctuate in response to world crude oil prices.
-Presently much of the world relies largely on international supplies of crude oil.
-There is some indication that oil reserves can be expected to be severely depleted within the next decade.
-As a result, petrol prices will fluctuate in response to supply and demand, international political events, wars, natural disasters and financial market and commodities price fluctuations.
-Oil industry experts predict that in Australia, pump prices for petrol/gasoline will reach about $6/litre by year 2020.
+Presently Australia relies largely on international supplies of crude oil.
+There is some indication that Australian oil reserves can expect to be severely stretch within the next decade.
+As a result, Australian petrol prices will fluctuate in response to international political events such as wars, natural disasters and financial market fluctuation.
+Oil industry experts predict that pump prices for petrol will reach $6/litre by 2020.
 This would equate to a cost of $360 to fill a 60 litre tank.
-Currently in the US gasoline prices are running about $3.50/gallon, so it costs Americans about $56 to fill a 16 gallon tank.
-Imagine filling that same vehicle with CNG, at home, for about $16!

-Worldwide natural gas reserves are abundant and increasing.
-By relying on natural gas resources, CNG consumers can expect consistent, low fuel prices which are not subject to international crude oil price fluctuations.
+Australian natural gas reserves are abundant and increasing.
+By relying on our national natural gas resources CNG consumers can expect consistent, low fuel prices which are not subject to international fluctuations.

 The Worldwide rise of natural gas as a vehicle fuel is not only inevitable, it is already underway.
 Natural gas offers a range of advantages to Australia over traditional petroleum fuels and alternative fuels.

-- Natural gas is cheap, abundant, high octane, easily combustible, and widely available throughout Australia and in the USA, through an extensive pipeline distribution infrastructure that reaches out right to our businesses and homes in our communities.
+- Natural gas is cheap, abundant, high octane, easily combustible, and widely available throughout Australia through an extensive pipeline distribution infrastructure.

 - It is renewable in the form of biogas production.
 The harnessing of biogas production resulting from human dumping and waste will help reduce the emission of greenhouse gases into the atmosphere from such sources.